 What’s The Cast Iron Sewer Pipe Replacement Cost in Edmonton?

 It’s not easy to set a number as you need to consider project size, amount of material (cast iron pipes can cost up to $10 per foot), and hours of labor.
 Our inspection will determine every detail of the job with no hidden fees or overtime charges.
 We will lay out options for you (trenchless vs. traditional) so you fully understand the procedure.

 Cast Iron Vs. PVC - What Do I Choose?

 You will need to ask yourself what you want out of your overall plumbing system to make that decision.
 Consider the things you care about, such as life expectancy, because cast iron lasts up to 100 years, whereas PVC can last 70 years.
 This is if you take good care of your pies and schedule your routine maintenance services.

 Need an Efficient Main Drain Plumbing Expert in Edmonton?

 Whether your cast iron pipe needs patch repair or inspection, Mr. Rooter Plumbing of Edmonton provides quality service with effective results, using high-end technology for your plumbing solutions.
 We are available 24/7 for emergency needs, so you can rest assured that you won't ever have to wait in line for service.

-Give us a call at 780-429-3600 to speak with our friendly customer service representatives about your needs or preventative plumbing solutions.
+Give us a call to speak with our friendly customer service representatives about your needs or preventative plumbing solutions.